-- Effective and differentiated questioning in all lessons - Whole school or class 'entry' days are held at the start of topics - Milestones are planned through each class topic - Termly topics finish with whole class real life outcomes e.g. class exhibitions, café/ quiz events etc. - Homework is directly linked to classroom learning - Instrumental music lessons available, with most of these pupils involved in the school band - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core Christian values and PSHE lessons - Access to online learning, TT Rockstars, Spelling Shed, Maths Shed - Class and school rules are consistently emphasised and a positive approach to these is adopted at all times. - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning
+- Homework is directly linked to classroom learning - Instrumental music lessons available - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core Christian values and PSHE lessons - Access to online learning, TT Rockstars, Spelling Shed, Maths Shed - Class and school rules are consistently emphasised and a positive approach to these is adopted at all times. - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning - 5) Self help skills and independence - Children are taught independence strategies - ways they can continue to work without direct teacher help - Whole school reward and behaviour policy.
+E.g. certificates and badges and other class based reward systems are used to reward self-help skills and independent learning - Availability of toolkits and other resources in every class, such as learning mats to develop self-help skills. - Consistent use of Working Walls in every class